danberlyne/graph-braid-splitter/README.md

 - the number of particles/strands;
 - the adjacency matrix for your graph;
 - an initial configuration of the particles, if required.
+Note that [this handy online graph calculator](https://www.mas.ncl.ac.uk/graph-curvature/)[^1] can easily produce an adjacency matrix from a hand-drawn graph, which can then be copy-pasted into `gbg_data.txt`.

+[^1]: *The Graph Curvature Calculator and the curvatures of cubic graphs, Experimental Mathematics, 2019 (arXiv:1712.03033 [math.CO])*

 2. Run `gbg_splitter.py` and follow the on-screen instructions.